AIBC

 How to Apply

 The implementation date of the MRA has yet to be determined.
 Architects interested in pursuing the opportunity for licensure outside of their home country should review the eligibility requirements and program information.
-Once the MRA is implemented, detailed information on how to apply will be available on the CALA website.
+Once the MRA is implemented, detailed information on how to apply will be available on the ROAC website.
 Applications will not be accepted or reviewed prior to implementation.

 • Registration